RasikaWarade/think-rethink-reinforce/_posts/2022-02-06-firebase-auth-chrome-webpack.md

 The Chrome Extension with MV3 version shows example of authentication of Firebase SDK9 with `Google Sign In` enable.
 This boilerplate uses Webpack to speed up the process of writing modular Javascript code, loading HTML and CSS easily, and automatic reload the browser based on changes.

+Find the codebase in the github link [here](https://github.com/RasikaWarade/chrome-extension-mv3-firebase-boilerplate).

 ## Why?